-03b: State grants and contracts - Enter all revenues from state government agencies that are for specific undertakings such as research projects, training projects, and similar activities, including contributions from state agencies.
+06 - State grants and contracts - Enter all revenues from state government agencies that are for specific undertakings such as research projects, training projects, and similar activities, including contributions from state agencies.
 If state grants for student aid are treated as agency transactions in your GPFS, they are excluded from this amount.
-If state grants for student aid are treated in your GPFS as student expenses or as allowances when awarded, include the grant revenue on this line and in Part E. (FARM para.
-464) Do not include any ARRA revenues on this line (see line 08 in this part).
+If state grants for student aid are treated in your GPFS as student aid expenses or as allowances when awarded, include the grant revenue on this line and in Part C-1.
+Do not include any ARRA revenues on this line (see line 15 in this part).